uwrobotics/MarsRover2019/Workspace/src/ros_canopen/README.md

 Usage:
 1, Subscribes to topic "CAN_transmitter", transmit received can_msgs to the can bus;
-2, Publihses to topic "CAN_receiver", publishes can messages received from can bus to this topic
+2, Publihses to topics as listed in ros_canopen/socketcan_bridge/config/can_config.yaml, note that only ids listed in can_ids will be received and published.